BS0111/Interpretable-Plant-leaves-disease-detection/README.md

-# 🌿 Plant Leaf Disease Detection with Explainable Visualizations
+# 🌿 An Interpretable Plant Leaf Disease Detection using Convolution Block Attention Mechanism

 This repository contains a deep learning pipeline for classifying plant leaf diseases using a modified VGG16 model enhanced with CBAM (Convolutional Block Attention Module).
 It also features explainability tools such as Grad-CAM, Grad-CAM++, and Layer-wise Relevance Propagation (LRP) to interpret model predictions.